jimxshaw/jimxshaw.github.io/content/post/2018-12-03-holiday-self-care.md

 socialShare: true
 toc: false
 tags:
-  - holidays
+  - Holidays
-  - thanksgiving
+  - Thanksgiving
-  - christmas
+  - Christmas
-  - hanukkah
+  - Hanukkah
-  - new year
+  - New Year
 ---

 Facing the holidays can be daunting to anyone, especially if you're exhausted and feeling burn-out.
 The looming specter of faking holiday cheer is cringeworthy at best, particularly while trying to keep the peace.